 July 3oth Update: When we first featured this pretty Alfa Spider last Saturday, we poked fun at the $95,000 negotiable asking price.
 It took a few days, but the owner corrected the price to a much more realistic $9,500.

-An Alfa Romeo Spider Veloce in a rare color combinations is usually what catches our eye first.
+An Alfa Romeo Spider Veloce painted a rare color combination is what usually catches our eye first.
 In this example, the…ahem…asking price of $95,000 gave us pause.
-So, let’s all assume for the moment this private seller accidentally typed an extra zero for their asking price and they are really asking $9,500 for their Celeste Blue over Custom light tan leather example posted yesterday here on Craigslist on Long Island, New York.
-Reseraching the Hagerty Insurance Online Valuation Tool confirms the likely real asking price appropriately falls between the #3 “Good” appraisal of $11,000 and the #4 “Fair” (Daily Driver) estimate of $7,500.
-If you are serious about buying this Spider, you can start the conversation by either texting or calling Jack at (516) 644-0062 and when you do please remember to mention you saw his Alfa featured here on GuysWithRides.com.
+So, let’s all assume for the moment this private seller accidentally typed an extra zero for their asking price and they are really asking $9,500 for their Celeste Blue over Custom light tan leather example posted recently on Long Island, New York.
+Researching the Hagerty Insurance Online Valuation Tool confirms the likely real asking price appropriately falls between the #3 “Good” appraisal of $11,000 and the #4 “Fair” (Daily Driver) estimate of $7,500.

 Here’s the seller’s limited description: